tomdiggle/tomdiggle.com/source/_posts/2014-12-08-data-persistence-with-nscoding-in-swift.markdown

 ---
-layout: "post"
+layout: post
-title: "Data Persistence with NSCoding in Swift"
+title: Data Persistence with NSCoding in Swift
+description: Data Persistence with NSCoding in Swift.
 date: 2014-12-08 12:52
-categories: "Swift"
+categories: Swift
 vanityurlpath:
-twitter_description: "Data Persistence with NSCoding in Swift"
 ---
 I have recently started to give [Wager](https://itunes.apple.com/gb/app/wager/id378869159?mt=8&uo=4) some much needed TLC by updating it for iOS 8 and rebuilding it in Swift.
 I decided to ditch Core Data and use NSCoding instead.

 I created a class to save and load data using NSKeyedArchiver/NSKeyedUnarchiver that you may find useful.